Getting Ready for Parole

 • The receiving state notifies Montana and arrangements for release are made as mentioned above, with offenders signing the rules and getting the required travel permits.

-Institutional Screening Committee
+Institutional Screening

-The 2023 Montana Legislature approved and Governor Gianforte signed HB 426 which authorizes the Department of Corrections to place inmates in pre-release centers to prepare them for release to the community.
+The 2023 Montana Legislature approved, and Governor Gianforte signed HB 426 which authorizes the Department of Corrections to place inmates in pre-release centers to prepare them for release to the community.
 To be eligible, inmates must be within 14 months of their parole eligibility date or within 14 months of their discharge date.
-This means that it only applies to inmates who have not yet seen the Board of Pardons and Parole (Board or Parole Board).
-After you become parole eligible, you are under the authority of the Parole Board and must have a Board disposition to transfer to a treatment facility and/or a pre-release center.
+This means that it only applies to inmates who have not yet seen the Board of Pardons and Parole or those nearing the discharge of their sentence.

 Frequently Asked Questions